 Serotonin isn’t found in foods, but tryptophan is.
-Foods high in protein, iron, riboflavin, and vitamin B6 all tend to contain large amounts of the amino acid.
-Unfortunately, though, boosting your serotonin levels isn’t as simple as eating a “high tryptophan diet.”
+Foods high in protein, iron, riboflavin, and vitamin B6 all tend to contain large amounts of this amino acid.
+While high-tryptophan foods won’t boost serotonin on their own, there's one possible cheat to this system: carbs.

 The tryptophan you find in food has to compete with other amino acids to be absorbed into the brain, so it’s unlikely to have much of an effect on your serotonin levels.
 This differs from tryptophan supplements, which contain purified tryptophan and do have an effect on serotonin levels.